 If 24 LICs ran the Melbourne Cup, which would be our favourites

 We are proud to present our second annual form guide for the Affluence LIC Cup.
-The LIC Cup is possibly even more widely followed than the Melbourne Cup.
+The LIC Cup determines the best performing LICs in Australia and is possibly even more widely followed than the Melbourne Cup.
 There’s approximately $35 billion of gamblers (investors) money at stake in this sector, so it’s certainly a lot bigger.

 To win the real Melbourne Cup requires a horse that is well trained, has a great jockey, and importantly hasn’t been hit too hard with a weight handicap from the stewards.
 To win the Affluence LIC Cup, an LIC requires many of the same attributes.
 They require a great trainer (the investment manager), an opportunistic jockey (the individual portfolio manager responsible for investment decisions), and a favourable handicap (starting discount or premium to NTA).